The plot2()

 (short:"s"

-) creates a Sankey plots usingcategory
+) creates a Sankey plot usingcategory

 for the flows and requiresx